ProjectEKA/consent-manager/docs/dev-setup.md

         - 10000005 with role `HIU` and `HIP`
         - gateway with a role `gateway`
         - ncg with a role 'CM'
+    5. To be able to manipulate bridge & hip/hiu services entries, you need to add admin role to gateway client and create admin-user in `Central-Registry` realm.

     ### How to add a client